-Advisors - Ayers Campus: J. Tracy Bonner, Cosmetology Building (256.832.1231) jbonner@gadsdenstate.edu East Broad Campus: Zora Garner, Cosmetology Building (256.549.8690) zgarner@gadsdenstate.edu;
+Advisors - Ayers Campus: J. Tracy Bonner, Cosmetology Building (256.832.1231) jbonner@gadsdenstate.edu East Broad Campus: Zora Garner, Cosmetology Building (256.549.8690) zgarner@gadsdenstate.edu; Valeria Hill, Cosmetology Building (256.549.8626) vhill@gadsdenstate.edu

-NOTICE(s): For the certificate in Salon and Spa Management Cosmetology Technology, the student must complete all of the 49 credit hours listed above- 36 in technical courses and 13 in general education courses - all of which must be approved by the advisor.
+NOTICE(s): For the certificate in Salon and Spa Management Cosmetology Technology, the student must complete all of the 49 credit hours listed below- 36 in technical courses and 13 in general education courses - all of which must be approved by the advisor.
 Required courses may vary to provide options and to meet student needs.
 The courses are listed above.
 Admission Requirements: High School Diploma or GED.